manasathadepu/CO2Emission/README.md

 Project Description:
   Project contains CO2 Emission data in csv file.
-  UI displays CO2 emission data on world map using react-simple-maps.
+  UI displays CO2 emission data on world map using react-simple-maps. onMouseEnter - country map, population and co2 value is projected as an tooltip.
+  Used material UI slider to change the year of emission.
+  By default it will render 2017 co2 emission values on world map.